 5. After you’ve filled all 12 cups, bake for 30 minutes.
 Remove the pan from the oven and let the pies cool for at least 10 minutes.
 You should be able to lift the mini pies right out of the pan.

-Tip: Add some extra Valentine’s love by using the heart disc from your cookie press.
-Then use a Baker’s Dusting Wand (the best kitchen tool you never knew you needed) to dust powdered sugar on top.
+Good Tip: Add some extra Valentine’s love by using the heart disc from your cookie press.

 Conversation Heart Cookies